Large Beast, Unaligned

 How to run Giant Toad

-Describe the tongue before the attack roll.
-The shape of the threat is the encounter; the damage is incidental.
+Describe the sticky tongue before the attack roll.
+"Its tongue unfurls like a whip, sticky and fast."
+The shape of the threat is what's memorable, not the dice.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.